Past CPD Event

 - other ‘CAT-interested’ professionals

-It is open to those with an existing understanding of how CAT works and its underlying theory.
+It was open to those with an existing understanding of how CAT works and its underlying theory.

 Facilitators